DawnbrandBots/bastion-bot/docs/commands/locale.md

 ## Definitions

-**Locale**: a parameter affecting _localization_, such as what language and dialect are used, and how time and numbers should be formatted.
-The set of locales supported by Discord happens to be a superset of the official localizations of _Yu-Gi-Oh!_.
+**Locale**: a parameter affecting _localisation_, such as what language and dialect are used, and how time and numbers should be formatted.
+The set of locales supported by Discord happens to be a superset of the official localisations of _Yu-Gi-Oh!_.

-## General bot localization behaviour
+## General bot localisation behaviour

 In direct messages, Bastion will try to use the user's display locale as reported by Discord, which should be the display language of the client.
 This can be overridden by the user